hxntaish/upload.raven.ovh/README.md

-# transfer.sh-web
+# upload.raven.ovh-web

-This repository contains the web frontend for [transfer.sh](https://github.com/dutchcoders/transfer.sh/).
+This repository contains the web frontend for [upload.raven.ovh](https://github.com/dutchcoders/upload.raven.ovh/).

 ## How to use it